gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 ## Distributed Docker registry mirroring

-To speed up builds executed inside of Docker containers, you can use the [Docker registry mirroring service][registry].
+To speed up jobs executed inside of Docker containers, you can use the [Docker registry mirroring service][registry].
 This will provide a proxy between your Docker machines and all used registries.
 Images will be downloaded once by the registry mirror.
 On each new host, or on an existing host where the image is